 78 per cent of Sigma-Aldrich shareholders approve transaction

-The combined company would be able to serve life science customers around the world with a highly attractive set of established brands and an efficient supply chain that can support the delivery of more than 300,000 products.
-In the laboratory and academia business, together Merck Milliampere and Sigma-Aldrich would offer their customers a complementary range of products across laboratory chemicals, biologic and reagents.
+The combined company would serve life science customers with a set of established brands and a supply chain that can support the delivery of more than 300,000 products.
+In the laboratory and academia business, Merck Milliampere and Sigma-Aldrich would offer their customers a range of products across laboratory chemicals, biologic and reagents.
 In pharmacy and pharmacopoeia production, Sigma-Aldrich would complement Merck Millipede’s existing products and capabilities with additions along the entire value chain of drug production and validation.

 EP News Bureau – Mumbai